Clarence Rose

 Clarence Rose (born December 8, 1957) is an American professional golfer who has played on the PGA Tour, Nationwide Tour, and Champions Tour.

+Early life and amateur career

-Rose was born in Goldsboro, North Carolina, where he makes his home today.
+In 1957, Rose was born in Goldsboro, North Carolina.
 He attended Clemson University and was a member of the golf team, an All-American in 1980.

-He turned pro and joined the PGA Tour in 1981.
+Professional career

+In 1981, Rose turned pro.
+He was successful at Spring 1981 PGA Tour Qualifying School.

 Rose has more than two dozen top-10 finishes including one win and six runners-up in official PGA Tour events.
 He captured his first victory at the 1996 Sprint International in his 16th year on the Tour.
 His best finish in a major championship was T40 at the 1988 U.S. Open.

+After turning 50, Rose played several events on the Champions Tour.

+Personal life

+Rose lives in Goldsboro, North Carolina, his lifelong hometown.

-Rose took a hiatus from competitive golf in 1990 after learning his 18-month-old son, Clark, had testicular cancer.
-He played in just 18 events from 1992–1995.
+In 1990, Rose took a hiatus from competitive golf after learning his 18-month-old son, Clark, had testicular cancer.
 He established the Clarence Rose Foundation to help needy children in Wayne County, North Carolina.

-After turning 50, Rose played several events on the Champions Tour.